1847 in England

 Years later they are redone in grittier styles, purporting to be more faithful to the authors' original visions.
-Often the latter unctuously carry the author's name in the film title: Mary Shelley's Frankenstein, Bram Stoker's Dracula, William Shakespeare's Merchant of Veniceas if to say, "Forget what came before, here's the authentic work as the author intended", although the boast is never fully justified.
+Often these unctuously carry the original author's name in the film title: Mary Shelley's Frankenstein, Bram Stoker's Dracula, William Shakespeare's Merchant of Venice—as if to say, "Forget what came before, here's the authentic work as the author intended", although the boast is seldom fully justified.

 The melodramatic heights

-On the negative side, Wuthering Heights has Laurence Olivier as Heathcliff.
+But let's go back to the previous point.
+The great Laurence Olivier as Heathcliff may also be a problem.
 It's hard to imagine him growing from the dark-skinned gypsy boy he was supposed to be near the film's beginning.
 He is too clean and cultured to be continually scorned as the filthy stable boy.

 He is more believable however as the sophisticated but cruel Heathcliff of the second half of the film.

-And Merle Oberonwhy does Heathcliff go for her Cathy?
+And Merle Oberon—why does Heathcliff go for her Cathy?
 As a youngster, Cathy (played by a child actor) is vivacious, fresh, lovable.
 As an adult she's flighty, stuck up, and uninteresting.
-I don't see the romantic sparks between her and Olivier that others rhapsodize overjust a lot of melodramatic overacting.
+I don't see the romantic sparks between her and Olivier that others rhapsodize over—just a lot of melodramatic overacting.
 I just wish he'd give her up.

-The biggest difference readers may notice however may be how the story is told.
+The biggest difference readers may notice however may be in how the story is told.
 The novel's narration from multiple perspectives is reduced in the flick to one long story told by the housekeeper in chronological order.
-A probably necessary and admirable measure to make it accessible for the general public in 1939, but it does reduce the mystery that comes with Brontė's fragmented unfolding of the tale.
+A probably necessary and admirable measure to make it accessible for the general public in 1939, but it does reduce the mystery that comes with Brontë's fragmented unfolding of the tale.